tech calculator

 Deep dive

-This battery life calculator converts capacity and current draw into runtime.
-Enter mAh, average mA draw, and voltage to see hours, days, watt-hours, and percent consumed per hour.
+This battery life calculator converts battery capacity in mAh and device draw in mA into estimated runtime in hours and days, plus approximate watt-hours and percent of battery used per hour.

 FAQs

-What voltage should I enter for a pack of cells?
+What voltage should I enter for multi-cell packs?

 Related calculators